sulu/sulu-ecommerce-docs/docs/shop/content/navigation.rst

 -----------------------------

 In order to find products for a specific navigation item you have to link it with a category.
-Therefore visit the admin interface and navigate to the item you want to connect with a category.
+Therefore visit the admin interface and navigate to the content page you want to connect with a category.
 Click the edit button and switch to the *category* tab.
 Now choose one or many categories and save the item.